domshore93/Papers/journal.md

 Alternative to anodising proposed- the use of PEO for preperation of adhesive bonded aluminum

 #Methodology
-Unipolar Pulsed PEO in novel electrolyte consisting of Sodium fluoride and Potassium Tartrate for producing porous films that promote mechanical adhesion
+Unipolar Pulsed PEO in novel electrolyte consisting of Sodium fluoride and Potassium Tartrate

+#Results
+Porous oxide obtained which consisted of gamma-alumina